yogurt_1.jpg

 Still not convinced?
 You ain’t seen nothing yet

-The human microbiome contains loads of healthy bacteria who’ve got our backs.
-Technology is only really starting to tap into this wealth of nutritional resources by repurposing what lives inside us to supplement, or even recreate, entire foods.
+The human microbiome contains loads of healthy bacteria that’ve got our backs.
+Technology is only really starting to tap into this wealth of nutritional resources by repurposing what lives inside us to supplement, or even recreate entire foods.
 It may sound alien, but don’t all innovations that think a little outside of the box?

 Related articles